rangle/ngCourse2/handout/project-setup/webpack.md

 We will use those string values as the module names we pass to webpack.

-Let's look at the entry points we've defined in this project:
+Let's look at the entry points we have defined in our sample app:

 ```javascript
 {